THE

 Sum up your daily balances throughout the billing cycle and then divide this total by the number of days in the billing cycle.
 This figure represents your average daily balance.

-Next, multiply your daily rate by your average daily balance, then multiply this by the number of days in the billing cycle—interest compounds daily with most issuers.
+To calculate your Credit Card interest, multiply your daily rate by your average daily balance, then multiply this by the number of days in the billing cycle.
+Keep in mind that interest compounds daily with most Card issuers.

-The Annual Percentage Rate on Credit Cards is the annual cost of borrowing money through your Card.
-You will pay interest based on your APR when you carry a balance.
-Credit Card issuers determine your APR based on your Credit Score; a higher score typically leads to a lower APR.
+The APR of Credit Cards is the annual cost of borrowing money through your Card.
+You will pay interest based on your APR when you carry a balance (i.e., unpaid dues).
+Credit Card issuers determine your APR based on your credit score; a higher score typically leads to a lower APR.
 Most Cards offer a grace period, allowing you to pay off your full balance without incurring interest.
 However, cash advances and late payments usually attract a higher APR, making it crucial to understand how these charges can impact your finances.

-The actual calculation of APR may vary depending on the Credit Card and the bank's policies.
-ICICI Bank gives APR Credit Cards starting from 2.49% to 3.67%.
-The APR is disclosed in the terms and conditions of the Credit Card and it can change at any time, totally at the Bank's discretion.
+The actual calculation of APR might vary depending on the Credit Card and the issuer bank's policies.
+ICICI Bank gives Credit Cards with APR starting from 45%.
+The APR is disclosed in the terms and conditions of the Credit Card, and it can change at any time, totally at the Bank's discretion.

 To calculate the interest on your ICICI Bank Credit Card, you need to understand the relevant interest rate and your outstanding balance.
 The interest is charged on the unpaid amount.
-If you decide to pay less than the full amount, the remaining balance will bring about interest.
+If you decide to pay less than the full amount, the remaining balance will incur interest.

 Conclusion

 When it comes to Credit Cards, APR is a critical factor to keep in mind.
-ICICI Bank offers a range of APR Credit Cards with exclusive APRs, primarily based on various factors consisting of the customer's credit history, purchase behaviour and repayment tendencies.
-As you compare Credit Cards, pay special attention to the different APRs listed in the card's terms and conditions and whether or not they are variable or fixed.
+ICICI Bank offers a range of Credit Cards with APRs based on various factors including the customer's credit history, purchase behaviour and repayment tendencies.
+As you compare Credit Cards, pay special attention to the different APRs listed in the Card's terms and conditions and whether or not they are variable or fixed.

 FAQs

-To minimise APR charges, consider paying your balance in full each month.
+To minimise APR charges, consider paying your Credit Card bill in full each month.
 If that is not possible, aim to make more than the minimum payment to reduce the outstanding balance.
 Additionally, explore balance transfer options to help consolidate debt at a lower interest rate.
 At ICICI Bank, we offer specialised Credit Cards with favourable terms for balance transfers.

 For disclaimer, Click Here.